Jack Vale (footballer, born 2001)

-Jack Robert Vale (born 3 March 2001) is a Welsh footballer who plays as a forward for Northampton Town.
+Jack Robert Vale (born 3 March 2001) is a Welsh footballer who plays as a forward for club Northampton Town.
 He is a former Wales under-21 international.

 Club career

 Blackburn Rovers

 On 16 March 2017, Vale signed his professional contract with Blackburn on a two-and-a-half-year deal.
 He signed a new long-term deal on 4 October 2019, agreeing a deal to keep him at the club until the summer of 2023.

 Vale made his professional debut for Blackburn in the club's first Championship game of the 2020–21 season against Reading on 18 July 2020, coming on as a substitute for Adam Armstrong in the 78th minute of the game.
 Blackburn sealed a 4–3 victory against The Royals after a late goal by Sam Gallagher.

 On 19 May 2025, it was announced he will be leaving the club upon the expiration of his current contract.